-7.8.1.
+- 7.8.1.
 Scientific integrity involves the application of concepts of transparency, openness, high quality work, avoidance of conflict of interest and ensuring high standards of impartiality and research ethics.
 Employees involved in science or research shall conform to the standards of responsible research.
-Such standards include, but are not limited to ensuring that:

-- i.
-All research and scientific activities (including study design and implementation; recording, analyzing, and interpreting data; and in reporting and publishing data and findings) are conducted with the highest scientific rigour; - ii.
-Complete and accurate records of data, methodologies and findings, including graphs and images, are maintained in a manner consistent with best practices in data/information management.
-This curation is essential to the verification and/or replication of the work by others; - iii.
-Referencing and, where applicable, obtaining permission for use of all published and unpublished work, including data, source material, methodologies, findings, and images as appropriate; - iv.
-Authorship consent is obtained, and that all those and only those who have made a substantial (conceptual and/or material) contribution to, and who accept responsibility for, the contents of the publication or document, are included; - v.
-Individuals, organizations or institutions who have sponsored and/or funded the research are appropriately described and acknowledged; - vi.
-All and only those individuals who have participated in the research are appropriately recognized and acknowledged;
+Such standards include, but are not limited to ensuring that: - All research and scientific activities (including study design and implementation; recording, analyzing, and interpreting data; and in reporting and publishing data and findings) are conducted with the highest scientific rigour; - Complete and accurate records of data, methodologies and findings, including graphs and images, are maintained in a manner consistent

-- vii.
-The contribution of those and only those who have contributed to research, including funders and sponsors, is appropriately described and acknowledged; - viii.
-Any real, perceived or potential conflict of interest is reported and appropriately managed; - ix.
-Information included in grant or award applications is accurate and complete, including information on partners, collaborators, co-applicants, and that their permission to be listed has been obtained. - x.
-Research involving humans or animals conforms to the Tricouncil principles and procedures as specified in the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans 13 and the Canadian Council on Animal Care Guide to the Care and Use of Experimental Animals 14 respectively. - 7.8.2.
+- with best practices.
+This curation is essential to the verification and/or or replication of the work by others; - Referencing and, where applicable, obtaining permission for use of all published and unpublished work, including data, source material, methodologies, findings, and images as appropriate; - Authorship consent is obtained, and that all those and only those who have made a substantial (conceptual and/or material) contribution to, and who accept responsibility for, the contents of the publication or document; - Individuals, organizations or institutions who have sponsored and/or funded the research are appropriately described and acknowledged; - All and only those individuals who have participated in the research are appropriately recognized and acknowledged; - The contribution of those and only those who have contributed to research, including funders and sponsors, is appropriately described and acknowledged; - Any real, perceived or potential conflict of interest is reported and appropriately managed; - Information included in grant or award applications is accurate and complete, including information on partners, collaborators, coapplicants, and that their permission to be listed has been obtained. - Research involving humans or animals conforms with the Tri-council principles and procedures as specified in the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans10 and the Canadian Council on Animal Care Guide to the Care and Use of Experimental Animals11 respectively. - 7.8.2.
 Employees involved in science or research shall avoid breaches of responsible research conduct.
-Such breaches include, but are not limited to: - i.
-Fabrication: Making up data, source material, methodologies or findings, including graphs and images; - ii.
-Falsification: Manipulating, changing, or omitting data, source material, methodologies or findings, including graphs and images, without acknowledgement and which results in inaccurate findings or conclusions; - iii.
-Destruction of research records: The destruction of one's own or another's research data or records to specifically
+Such breaches include, but are not limited to: - Fabrication: Making up data, source material, methodologies or findings, including graphs and images; - Falsification: Manipulating, changing, or omitting data, source material, methodologies or findings, including graphs and images, without acknowledgement and which results in inaccurate findings or conclusions;